ffuf/ffuf/README.md

-  -search             Search for a FFUFHASH payload from ffuf history -sf                 Stop when > 95% of responses return 403 Forbidden (default: false) -t                  Number of concurrent threads. (default: 40) -v                  Verbose output, printing full URL and redirect location (if any) with the results. (default: false)
+  -search             Search for a FFUFHASH payload from ffuf history -sf                 Stop when > 95% of responses return 403 Forbidden (default: false) -t                  Number of concurrent threads. (default: 40) -unique             Only show the first occurrence of responses with same size (default: false) -v                  Verbose output, printing full URL and redirect location (if any) with the results. (default: false)

 MATCHER OPTIONS: